 Sometimes they spoke up to me with different lines:

 - He’s an a******.

 - You don’t deserve this.

 And a couple of times, they asked me the question: why do you keep coming back to him?

-Other people are attracted to narcissists for the same reason that boyfriends and girlfriends are.
-T
+Other people are attracted to narcissists for the same reason that romantic partners are.

 I came back for the same reasons you’re going to write off in your head everything you’ve seen tonight.

 I came back for the same reasons you’ve always ignored all the red flags that happened before he even knew me, but everyone swept it under the rug every time he did something terrible.

 I came back because he’s not like that all the time, so you just accept the excuses because he’s got you wrapped up in the game and you’re being gaslit too.

 I came back for the same reasons that you sit around hoping you’re wrong that something’s not right every time you hear about another crazy story even though you know deep down you’re not and you wonder how long you can go on fooling yourself.